lradaelli85/tc-QOS/README.md

 # Configuration and usage

-Edit the qos.cfg file and set the variables accordingly.For each variable there is a short explanation
+Edit the qos.cfg file and set the variables accordingly.For each variable there is a short explanation.

 - slowdown feature is enabled by default, to disable it ,set the `ENABLE_SLOWDOWN` value to `off`.
-- L7 classification is enabled by default, to disable it ,set the `ENABLE_L7` value to `off`
+- L7 classification is enabled by default, to disable it ,set the `ENABLE_L7` value to `off`.

-To check supported applications run `iptables -m ndpi --help`
+To check all the available applications run `iptables -m ndpi --help`

-Usually the `iptables mark` parameters does not need to be changed,do it only if you know what are you doing.
+Usually you don't need to change the `iptables mark` parameters ,do it only if you know what are you doing.

 **NO FILTER POLICIES ARE PRESENT**